Avdbergnmf/UnityDataLogging/README.md

 #### Using a template
 This example explains how to log the properties of a RigidBody.

-- Import the DataLogging.unitypackage into your Unity project.
+- Import the DataLogging.unitypackage into your Unity project (find it in the releases).
   - Drag it into your editor, click import.
 - Create a new Sphere, and give it a RigidBody component
 - Next, attach the RigidBody Logger script.